 III.
 Now, when you wish to abort the ongoing maintenance activity, use the following command.

-Disable Automatic Maintenance in Windows 10 by Registry Editor
+Disable Automatic Maintenance in Windows 10 or 11 by regedit or Registry Editor

 The effectiveness of this scheduled maintenance is beyond any question and thoroughly necessary.
 However, you might find it causing problems like the distraction of work or unexpected crash or any, you can disable this feature too.

-1. Type regedit in the Cortana field beside Start menu.
+1. Type regedit in the Search beside Start menu.
 When you see the same on the top, click on the result.

 2. Navigate to the following path from left pane in the Registry Editor: